Contributing

 4. Create a new project with the same name as the GitHub repository name*, make sure to set visibility to public.

-5. In the new project under Pipelines, create a new pipeline and choose GitHub as where the source resides, choose the the fork of the repository, e.g. johlju/SqlServerDsc.
+5. In the new project under Pipelines, create a new pipeline and choose GitHub as where the source resides, choose the fork of the repository, e.g. johlju/SqlServerDsc.
 You will need to authenticate Azure DevOps with GitHub, and when it asks to install the Azure Pipelines GitHub app you can choose to install it for all and future repositories or just specific ones.

 6. Once back in Azure Pipelines choose Existing Azure Pipelines YAML file and then select azure-pipelines.yml by browsing the branch you recently pushed above.